nvbach91/ops2x/README.md

 # Latest updates #
 * Preview version is now online.
 [Link](https://ops2x-62687.onmodulus.net/)
 * https server is available with self signed key for testing, see Run Project for details
-* A remote MongoDB server is avaiable for testing.
-See Project Setup for details

 # README #